elisavettorstensson/aftercourse_repository2/Checklist for FEGA Sweden Final Metadata Review - markdown.md

-# **Checklist for FEGA Sweden Final Metadata Review**
+## Checklist for FEGA Sweden Final Metadata Review

-Document Owner Mattias Strömberg, Elisavet Torstensson

-Version Version 2.0

-Effective date 25-06-2025

-Approvals

-Next revision due xx- xx-2025

 This checklist serves as a comprehensive guide for reviewing the metadata associated with FEGA Sweden submissions.
 It is designed to ensure consistency, accuracy, and compliance with the standards established by the central EGA for submission validation.
 By following this checklist, reviewers, data stewards responsible for reviewing the metadata before submission finalization in the submitter portal can collaboratively maintain the integrity of metadata records, streamline the submission process, and support the seamless integration of data within the European Genome-Phenome Archive (EGA).